janeusz2000/Ray-Tracing-Simulation-in-Acoustics/ReadMe.md

 - [Webpack](https://webpack.js.org/)
 - [ThreeJS](https://threejs.org/)

-2. Check if your model consist only triangles.
-If not, you can download [Blender](https://www.blender.org/) and triangulate your model.
-Also make sure that model is aligned at the center (0, 0, 0).
+1. Make sure that your model is positioned at the middle of simulation [x, y, z] = (0, 0, 0);

-3. Run local server with opened *./gui/index.html* in your browser.
+2. Run local server with opened *./gui/index.html* in your browser.

-4. Create build file, with specified properties of the simulation.
+3. Create build file, with specified properties of the simulation.
 It should look like this:

 ```cpp
 #include "main/model.h"